ApolloZhu/en/source/about/index.md

     (* TODO: tail recursion *)
 ```

 Well, not that kind of `fun fact`.
-But you probably wanna ask me, "why Apollonian?"
-During the first year of my middle school, I tried to manually copy all CS related terms from the New Oxford American Dictionary to a notebook.
-I discovered the word "Apollonian," thought about what my name "Apollo" means, and kept it to remind me the person I shall become.
+I tried to copy all CS related terms from the New Oxford American Dictionary to a notebook in 7th grade.
+During the process, I discovered the word "Apollonian."
+It helped me rethink the meaning of the my name "Apollo," and reminds me of the person I shall become.
 (You might see me using the variant ending in nyan 🐾, too).

 {% blockquote New Oxford American Dictionary %}
 1. Relating to the god Apollo.